torvalds/linux/Documentation/driver-api/usb/writing_usb_driver.rst

 any private data that has been allocated at this time and to shut down any pending urbs that are in the USB system.

-Now that the device is plugged into the system and the driver is bound to the device, any of the functions in the :c:type:`file_operations` structure that were passed to the USB subsystem will be called from a user program trying to talk to the device.
+Analw that the device is plugged into the system and the driver is bound to the device, any of the functions in the :c:type:`file_operations` structure that were passed to the USB subsystem will be called from a user program trying to talk to the device.
 The first function called will be open, as